Contact Waterloo Institute for Nanotechnology

 Attracting the best and brightest from around the world

-Focus areas in nanotechnology include, but are not limited to:
+Focus areas in nanotechnology include:

 Special consideration will be given to students intending to pursue projects involving cross-disciplinary collaboration in nanotechnology.